Lyka's vet-approved dog vomit guide (with colour charts)

 This may mean your pup’s tummy is empty, and they feel nauseous after drinking water.

-Next steps: Try feeding them a small meal.
+How to help: try feeding them a small meal.
 If it’s only happened once, this is not a cause for concern.
 If it continues, speak to your vet.

 Slimy vomit

 Over-salivation (and slimy vomit) often relates to nausea — which can happen for a variety of reasons, like anxiety or tummy troubles.
-The “slime” like texture could be mucus from your dog's stomach lining.
+The “slime”-like texture could be mucus from your dog's stomach lining.

-Next steps: Monitor your dog and speak to your vet if it happens again.
+How to help: monitor your dog and speak to your vet if it happens again.

 Foamy vomit